tariqhawis/tariqhawis.github.io/_products/injectbot-first-ever-gui-sql-injection-tool.md

-But now that this reason doesn't make sense anymore with so much hacking tools out there; and the demand I saw from my fellows in security field to have such tool with less impact and high speed results, yet easy to use, I decided to respond to this demanding and start to reproduce my Injr0b0t tool, with focusing on discovers the bug rather than the create any damages on the target which make it more helpful for the web developers and security teams for their security testing process.
+Many things changed since then, we have now white hat hackers, pentesters and red teames who need such tools with easy interface, powerful results, and most importantly, less impact on the target. that's why I decided to reproduce Injr0b0t focusing on three targets: 1- friendly interface, 2- speed results, and 3- less impact on the target.
+This way it will more helpful for the web developers and security teams to do security testing very quicker and more accurate.
 And that is InjectBot.

 # So What is InjectBot?